 AltaView uses the Microsoft Office 2007TM user interface style.
 The "Logo Button" replaces the old-style File Menu - it provides a pull-down menu with selections to open devices, load/save files, etc. The "Quick Access Toolbar" (QAT) can be customized by the user to show buttons at the top-level for the desired tools from the ribbon-bar.
 The "Ribbon-Bar" organizes tools under tab selections by protocol/category.
 The "Start-All Button" will start all devices that are open under AltaView.
-The "Stop-All Button" will stop all devices that are open under AltaView.
 The "Help Button" will display the version of the AltaView software.
 The "Device Selection Tabs" will display a tab for each device open under AltaView.
 The controls on the ribbon-bar will operate on the device associated with the selected tab.
 The "Device Info Workspace" will display basic information on each device open under AltaView.